-Commercially available non-fluorinated or "natural refrigerants" primarily include ammonia with a GWP of near zero, hydrocarbons (e.g., propane and isobutene) with GWPs of less than four, and CO2 with a GWP of one.
-Alternative fluorinated substances include primarily the low-GWP HFCs, also known as "HFOs", including HFC-1234yf and HFC1234ze59 with IPCC Firth Assessment Report (AR5) calculating a GWP{100-yr} of less than one.
-60 Another alternative is HFC-32, with a GWP{100-yr} of 677 according to the AR5.
-61 There are other alternative methods and processes that do not involving chemical refrigerants.
+Commercially available non-fluorinated or "natural refrigerants" include ammonia with a GWP of near zero, hydrocarbons (e.g., propane and isobutene) with GWPs of less than four, and CO2 with a GWP of one.
+Alternative fluorinated substances include primarily the low-GWP HFCs, also known as "HFOs", including HFC-1234yf and HFC-1234ze 69 with IPCC Firth Assessment Report (AR5) calculating a GWP{100-yr} of less than one.
+70 Another alternative is HFC-32, with a GWP{100-yr} of 677 according to the AR5.
+71 Blends of HFC-32 are also being explored as a means to further reduce GWP and flammability without sacrificing efficiency.
+72 There are other alternative methods and processes that do not involving chemical refrigerants.
 These are termed "not-in-kind" alternatives.

-In the mobile air conditioning sector, which represents up to half of HFC emissions on a CO2-eq basis62, available low-GWP alternatives include HFC-1234yf, CO2, and HFC-152a (AR5 GWP{100-yr} = <1, 1, and 138, respectively).63 Currently, more than a dozen vehicle manufacturers in Europe, Japan, and North America have vehicles with the low-GWP refrigerant HFC-1234yf in the global market.64 Daimler, with support from other German car manufacturers, announced in March 2013 that they are developing CO2 as a low-GWP alternative for vehicle air-conditioning.65 In Norway, approximately 16% of new refrigerated truck and trailer systems were equipped with CO2 cryogenic refrigeration systems in 2011; use of these systems is expected to expand further in the future.66
+In the mobile air conditioning sector, which represents up to half of HFC emissions on a CO_2 -eq basis, 73 available low-GWP alternatives include HFC-1234yf, CO_2 , and HFC-152a (AR5 GWP{100-yr} = <1, 1, and 138, respectively).
+74 Currently, more than a dozen vehicle manufacturers in Europe, Japan, and North America have vehicles with the low-GWP refrigerant HFC-1234yf in the global market, 75 and in March 2016, Honeywell announced plans to work with Navin Fluorine International Limited (NFIL), an Indian manufacturer, to increase global production capacity of HFC-1234yf.
+76 Daimler announced in October 2015 that they will commercialize CO_2 as a low-GWP alternative for two of their vehicles, with the rest scheduled to use HFO-1234yf for the immediate future.
+77 In Norway, approximately 16% of new refrigerated truck and trailer systems were equipped with CO_2 cryogenic refrigeration systems in 2011; use of these systems is expected to expand further in the future.
+78

-In commercial refrigeration, globally, up to 65% of new installations are using low-GWP HFC alternatives, including CO2, ammonia, and hydrocarbons, while in the domestic refrigeration sector, low-GWP hydrocarbon technology is expected to reach about 75% of global production by 2020.67 See Table 3 for examples of companies that have already made the switch to low-GWP alternatives in the refrigeration sector.
+In commercial refrigeration, globally, up to 65% of new installations are using low-GWP HFC alternatives, including CO2, ammonia, and hydrocarbons, while in the domestic refrigeration sector, low-GWP hydrocarbon technology is expected to reach about 75% of global production by 2020.
+See Table 3 for examples of companies that have already made the switch to low-GWP alternatives in the refrigeration sector.

 In the room air conditioning sector, thousands of hydrocarbon units have been sold and new production lines are coming on line each year.
-68 The Indian manufacturer, Godrej, and the Chinese manufacturer, Gree, have developed models of propane (HC-290) room air conditioners.
-69 The Godrej models are up to 11% more efficient than the minimum requirements for the 5-Star energy efficiency rating set by the Indian Bureau of Energy Efficiency.
-70 China, Japan, India, Indonesia, and other countries have projects underway using moderate-GWP HFC-32 with high levels of operating efficiency.
-71 CO2 air conditioning prototypes are also available.
-72
+80 The Indian manufacturer, Godrej, and the Chinese manufacturer, Gree, have developed models of propane (HC-290) room air conditioners.
+81 The Godrej models are up to 11% more efficient than the minimum requirements for the 5-Star energy efficiency rating set by the Indian Bureau of Energy Efficiency.
+82 China, Japan, India, Indonesia, and other countries have commercialized products using moderate-GWP HFC-32 with high levels of operating efficiency.
+83 CO2 air conditioning prototypes are also available.
+84

-In the foam sector, low-GWP alternatives include hydrocarbons, CO2/water, and fibrous materials.73 Hydrocarbons and CO2/water make up 28% to 76% of the global market for new polyurethane foam products, while fibrous materials comprise 59% of the new market for insulation in Western Europe.74 HFC-1233zd(E) is a liquid blowing agent that has a GWP of about one,75 and is up to 12% more energy efficient than leading hydrocarbon alternatives, according to the companies making it.76 Companies are developing additional low-GWP HFC alternatives and a number of developing country Parties intend to adopt low-GWP alternatives for foam products as part of their HCFC phaseout plans.77
+In the foam sector, low-GWP alternatives include hydrocarbons, CO2/water, and fibrous materials.85 Hydrocarbons and CO2/water make up 28% to 76% of the global market for new polyurethane foam products, while fibrous materials comprise 59% of the new market for insulation in Western Europe.86 HFC-1233zd(E) is a liquid blowing agent that has a GWP of about one,87 and is up to 12% more energy efficient than leading hydrocarbon alternatives, according to the companies making it.88 Companies are developing additional low-GWP HFC alternatives and a number of developing country Parties intend to adopt low-GWP alternatives for foam products as part of their HCFC phaseout plans.89